ProjectEKA/consent-manager/README.md

 * Navigate to ConsentManager Realm
 * Go to "Clients" > "Credentials"
 * Get the Secret field
 * Update the secret in [docker-compose.yml](docker-compose.yml) under variables CONSENTMANAGER_CLIENTREGISTRY_XAUTHTOKEN & CONSENTMANAGER_KEYCLOAK_CLIENTSECRET
+CONSENTMANAGER_CLIENTREGISTRY_XAUTHTOKEN => this one needs to be copied from central-registry realm CONSENTMANAGER_KEYCLOAK_CLIENTSECRET => this one needs to be copied from ConsentManager realm

 4. Now run the rest of the containers with the following command